ahinko/simple-k8s-backup/README.md

 # simple-k8s-backup

-A simple Docker container for backing up and restoring folders from within the container.
+A simple Docker container for backing up and restoring folders from within the container to a Minio server.
 This script is highly opinionated and tailored for my needs. **I take no responsibility so use this at your own risk.**

 My use case: